oldjackson/poi-api/README.md

 ## Usage
 After launching the rails server with `rails s` you are good to go.

 As is, `poi-api` supports the `/museums` routes with two possible query strings:
- 1. The requested one, as in
+ 1. The one requested by specifications, as in
  ```url
  http://localhost:3000/api/v1/museums?lat=45.474306&lng=9.204665
  ```